Find a Doctor

 These physical, mental, and emotional challenges can persist for months or years after discharge and are known as post-intensive care syndrome (PICS).
 To help address this problem — symptoms of which can affect up to half of all ICU patients — UPMC Mercy created UPMC’s first Critical Illness Recovery Center, with the goal of supporting you and your family on your road to recovery.

-The Critical Illness Recovery Center (CIRC) is a follow-up clinic that is especially designed to serve patients who have spent a prolonged time in the ICU receiving treatment for life-threatening conditions such as respiratory failure requiring a breathing machine, serious infections such as sepsis, or a brain dysfunction such as delirium.
+The Critical Illness Recovery Center (CIRC) is a follow-up clinic that is specially designed to serve patients who have spent a prolonged time in the ICU receiving treatment for life-threatening conditions such as respiratory failure requiring a breathing machine, serious infections such as sepsis, or a brain dysfunction such as delirium.
 We work with you and your family to:

 Our multidisciplinary care team will meet with you within two to four weeks after discharge to evaluate your physical, emotional, and mental health concerns.
 They include: